margaeor/map-shortest-path/Readme.md

    between our points given the triangle path.

 # Running
-In order to run the project, navigate to the root directory of the project and install the requirements as:
+In order to run the project, navigate to the root directory of the repo and install the requirements as:
 ```
 pip3 install -r requirements.txt
 ```